 Consider your joint finances

 If you currently have any joint finances, it’s important to be aware of their credit rating as well.
-A poor credit score of theirs could also reflect badly on your own.
+Their credit history could reflect badly on your own.
 If this is the case, it may be time to financially part ways.
-Just make sure you make your preferred credit reference agency aware of this financial separation so they can appropriately reassess your unique situation.
+Just make sure you make your preferred credit reference agency aware of this financial separation so it can appropriately reassess your unique situation.

 Use other lines of credit responsibly